• virtual nutrition counseling offered nationwide for specified states

 registered dietitian, Metabolic Syndrome

 An estimated 33% of women suffering from PCOS face metabolic syndromes.
 The research suggests that there is an increased risk of metabolic syndrome in black women with PCOS.
-It has also been noted that black women’s testosterone, insulin, and hemoglobin levels were more elevated compared to white women.
+It has also been noted that black women’s testosterone and insulin levels were more elevated compared to white women.

 Obesity, especially visceral adiposity, is a significant promoting factor of metabolic syndrome that should be researched thoroughly.
 It may lead to dysfunction of adipose tissue.
 Adipose tissue is an endocrine organ which can increase the deposition of ectopic fat and low-grade inflammation.